1st Regiment, Missouri Engineers Collection, 1889 (R1381)

 Audibert Family Papers, 1816-1932 (R0473)

 This collection contains papers of the Audibert and Tickell families of New Madrid, Missouri.
 Included are miscellaneous papers, 1816-1932, the store ledger of Aime Audibert, 1850-1860, and shipping receipts of M. J. Tickell and Son, 1872-1880.

 Kenzie Kenneth Baker Scrapbooks, 1882-1934 (C1380)

-Scrapbooks of newspaper clippings on the early history of New Madrid; biographical sketches of the first settlers and their descendants; and historical events, including an account of the earthquake of 1811-1812 and descriptions of Bakers archaeological discoveries.
+The collection contains scrapbooks of newspaper clippings on the history of New Madrid; biographical sketches of the first European American settlers to the area and their descendants; and information on historical events, including an account of the earthquake of 1811-1812, and descriptions of Baker’s archaeological discoveries.